TULiberalArts/Anthropology/pages/graduate.md

 - **Language Ideology:** The study of the socially constructed, "commonsense" notions about languages, their speakers, and communicative norms.

 ## Sociocultural Anthropology

+**Some areas of focus:**

+- **Political Anthropology:** The study of patterns of governance, politics, and power.
+Faculty and students study legal systems and violence in the Caribbean.
+- **Media Anthropology:** The study of media consumption and production.
+Faculty and students study national, transnational, and regional discourses in European mass media.
+- Faculty and students study lucha libre (professional wrestling) and its place in urban popular culture in Mexico City.

 ## Anthropology of Visual Communication Track

 The Anthropology of Visual Communication track emphasizes a well-rounded liberal arts background and a comprehensive understanding of the world’s varied systems of visual representation and communication.
 The Anthropology of Visual Communication curriculum allows students to apply the approaches and perspectives of linguistic anthropology and sociocultural anthropology (and potentially, other areas of study) toward the study and practice of visual communication.
 The courses in this track draw on the social sciences, the humanities, and the media arts.